 Data Cleansing

 Not all data is important.
-In fact, bad data can often poison good data.
-Or it can at least slow down your attempts to educe timely analytical information from good data.
+In fact, bad data often poisons good data.
+This can obstruct your attempts to extract timely analytical information from good data.
+The key to eliminating redundant and incorrect records is to have a robust data cleansing tool in your BI stack.
+Here are several examples.

 Because of its simplicity, Tibco Clarity is one of the best data preparation solutions on the market.
 It’s completely cloud-based, so it’s accessible from nearly any internet-enabled modern computing device.